TexasInstruments/simplelink-lowpower-f2-sdk/README.md

 ### Edit **imports.mak**
 The imports.mak file, located at the root of the SDK, is a generic sample and will not work out of the box.
 Please update imports.mak with the tools (compilers, cmake, etc.) paths installed on your system.

 For a Linux build, settings must be updated to match your build system's setup.
 The only outlier may be Python, as most python3.6+ interpreters will work.
 Please note cmake must be 3.21+, or the builds will fail.
 If using CCS ccs1220, the SysConfig installed is incompatible with the SDKs.
-Either upgrade to a CCS version with SysConfig 1.16.2 (ccs1230+) or install SysConfig 1.16.2 from [https://www.ti.com/tool/SYSCONFIG](https://www.ti.com/tool/SYSCONFIG]).
+Either upgrade CCS to ccs1230 or install SysConfig 1.16.1 from [https://www.ti.com/tool/SYSCONFIG](https://www.ti.com/tool/SYSCONFIG]).
 Please note XDC_INSTALL_DIR was required in older SDKs but is no longer needed.

 By default TICLANG and GCC toolchains are enabled.
 If a toolchain is not needed, unset the compiler, for example, `GCC_ARMCOMPILER ?=`.